Director and trustee

 Education, Policy & Central and Eastern Europe

-Lawyer, a graduate of law and political science from the University of Warsaw, Expert at the Educational Research Institute, Poland and the Chair of the Working Group Education and AI within the Polish Ministry of Digital Affairs.
+Marta is a lawyer, a graduate of law and political science from the University of Warsaw, Expert at the Educational Research Institute, Poland and the Chair of the Working Group Education and AI within the Polish Ministry of Digital Affairs.
 She gained professional experience in the private and public sector both in Europe and the U.S., among others, in law firms, the European Parliament and the Center for Civic Education.
 In 2013, she was a visiting researcher at the European Association for Education Law and Policy in Antwerp.
 Her academic interests focus on international law and education law.

 Women and Technology